senx/warp10-module-template/README.md

 # Create a WarpScript extension

-Use this template to [create a UDF](http://www.warp10.io/howto/create-a-udf/), that will add some functions to WarpScript.
+Use this template to [create a Warp 10 extension](http://www.warp10.io/howto/create-a-warpscript-extension/) that will add one or more [Warp 10 UDF](http://www.warp10.io/howto/create-a-udf/), to add personnal functions to WarpScript.

 ## Sources